jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 *Related publications* : [Papers #14](https://jeremieboudreault.github.io/publications/)

+---

-[Completed] Heat-related health and economic effects using data science (2021-2025) 🌇
+Heat-related health and economic effects using data science (2021-2025) 🌇
 -------------------

 *As part of my Ph.
 D. at INRS and my research internship at INSPQ, funded by Ouranos, NSERC, CIHR and INSPQ.*